-Although Sanders is a millionaire, his high net worth isn’t too shocking, considering he is nearly 80 years old.
+Although he is a millionaire, Bernie Sanders' net worth isn’t too shocking, considering he is nearly 80 years old.
 However, he hadn’t reached millionaire status until after losing the 2016 presidential election.
 According to tax returns, Bernie and his wife only made around $240,000 yearly before 2016.

 In 2017, their adjusted gross income was $1,131,925.
 In 2018, it declined to $561,293 (but this was still double what they made the year before 2016).
 The majority of their income comes from Bernie.
 His wife, Jane, made about $160,000 yearly as the President of Burlington College (she retired in 2011).
 Bernie also has retirement savings that reportedly total over $1 million.

 His best-selling books are a significant reason that Bernie Sanders’s net worth has jumped so quickly.
 He has published four books since the presidential election in 2016.
 He became very well-known after the election, which is a large reason his books have done so well.
 In 2018, Bernie made $880,000 in royalties from his books.
 He also received a $795,000 book advance in 2016.
 Aside from his books, Bernie has also made money from speaking engagements.

 Ironically, the books that have made him hundreds of thousands of dollars have been about his democratic socialist stance and call for higher taxes on the wealthiest Americans.
 He also wrote a couple of books that were published before the election, but these are less popular.

 - Our Revolution – Written soon after the election, this book shared Bernie’s campaign experiences and explained a progressive policy agenda.
 It became a New York Times best-seller with a 19-stop book tour around the United States.

 - Guide to Political Revolution – This book targets teenage readers and calls on them to “fight for a progressive economic, environmental, racial, and social justice agenda that creates jobs, raises wages, protects the environment, and provides healthcare for all.”